truenas/documentation/content/SCALE/Storage/SnapshotsSCALE.md

 TrueNAS automatically populates the *Naming Schema* drop-down with previously created periodic snapshot task schemas.
 Choosing one generates a name for the snapshot using the naming schema from a previously created Periodic Snapshot and replicates that snapshot. *Naming Schema* cannot be used with a *Name*.

-Check the *Recursive* box to include child datasets with the snapshot.
+Set the *Recursive* box to include child datasets with the snapshot.

-## Managing Snapshots
+### Managing Snapshots

 Go to **Storage** and click *Snapshots* to manage created snapshots.